RauxaRepo/bms-outcomes/README.md

 Generate a "machine token" from your pantheon account.

-Create a folder called inrebic-unbranded-ms
+Create a folder called bms-outcomes

 From within that folder run: $ lando init --source pantheon

 Enter your machine token when prompted.

-Select 'clg-revhcp-v2' from the list of envirnments.
+Select 'clg-revhcp-v2' from the list of environments.

-Lando will build you local development environmet.
+Lando will build you local development environment.

 Build/Start. $ lando start